nyojirobon/PingPong/README.md

-# Pingpong game
+# Ping-pong game
-The game to play pingpong against AI.
+The game to play ping pong against AI.